 We are pleased to offer free consultations to rural clergy, ministers and lay leadership wishing to explore the issues of being more missional.

-We commend engagement with the Tailored Mission approach.
-This is a developmental process in which congregations are led in exploring how best to share in God's mission in ways that fit them, their location, and threir budget.
+We commend engagement with a Tailored Mission approach (Mission Can Be Fun).
+This is a developmental process in which congregations are led in exploring how best to share in God's mission in ways that fit them, their location, and their budget.
 Above all the outcome has to suit the church in its style so that all feel comfortable about any mission agenda.

 The word evangelism tends to provoke a hesitant response in many rural churches because of unhelpful images and poor practise.
 However, we have a wonderful life-changing story to share with those around us.